I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 Instead of sleeping in Mutatis Mutandis for the first time:
 	let the depletion be the strength of the player;
 	let the depletion be the depletion divided by 2;
-	if the depletion is not 0, decrease the strength of the player by the depletion;
+	unless the depletion is 0, decrease the strength of the player by the depletion;
 	remove the skeleton from play;
 	award 150 points;
 	say "Your sleep is uneasy.
 A strange parade of memories of another life, long, long ago.
 You become her, graduating as a magic-user, celebrating in the echoey cloisters of the Collegium, buying provisions in the market, setting out with a half-dozen friends into the wilderness, fighting off the beasts of the forest - as it goes on, and on, you sink deeper into her identity and your own strength is sapped.
 By the time her story ends, running out of strength in the middle of the old lane, much of your own power has seeped across to her, those many years ago.